Stop thinking with your Rabbit’s Foot! | Wedding Traditions Good or Bad? | First Look?

 A woman was once considered her father’s property until she married, and then she was her husband’s property.
 At the wedding, the Dad would literally “give her away,” transferring ownership to the husband.

 During the time of arranged marriages if the couple saw each other before the ceremony it would give them an opportunity to change their minds, if they didn’t like what they saw.
 The groom could back out if he thought his bride was… well… ugly.

 So.
 Are you going to have a Wednesday wedding?
 Do you think any of these traditions are absurd?

 Let me add one disclaimer before we continue.
 You can probably get away with not doing photos prior to the ceremony if any of the following are true.

-Typically, ceremony/cocktail time are right on top of each other.
+Typically, ceremony start time and cocktail start time are right on top of each other.

 eg: 4:30 Ceremony-5:00 Cocktail hour-6:00 Reception